hypsen-org/hypsen-org.github.io/content/watch.en.md

 tags:
   - low vision
 ---
-This page presents the watch I selected after my sudden hhyper-sensitivity to light.
+This page presents the watch I selected after my sudden hyper-sensitivity to light.

 Being often dazzled outdoors and also having difficulty distinguishing low contrasts, I had to put aside the watch that had accompanied me for many years.
 I replaced it with a watch with an [AMOLED](https://en.wikipedia.org/wiki/OLED) screen whose main advantage is to display both deep blacks and intense colors.
 These elements allow an important contrast and comfortable reading even in direct sunlight.